 The DirectorPretty much the first thing we learned about Star Wars: Rogue One, even well before the title was revealed, was that Gareth Edwards was going to direct.
 Edwards only has two feature directorial efforts under his belt, but they certainly made an impact.
 His first film, 2010's micro-budget Monsters, is a tense, unique take on the creature feature - one where the filmmaker handled all the visual effects himself.
-While that movie wasn't exactly a blockbuster hit, Edwards' talent caught the eye of Hollywood, and he was given the reins of 2014's Godzilla revamp, and his attempt to bring the King of the Monsters back to the metroplex was a rousing success.
+While that movie wasn't exactly a blockbuster hit, Edwards' talent caught the eye of Hollywood, and he was given the reins of 2014's Godzilla revamp.
+His attempt to bring the King of the Monsters back to the metroplex was a rousing success.

 These two very different films showcase a varied skillset that should serve Edwards well on Star Wars: Rogue One.
-He's shown he can tell a character-driven story, as well as one that relies on action, large-scale special effects, and spectacle, and both of those elements will come in handy in deep space.
+He's shown he can tell a character-driven story, as well as one that relies on action, large-scale special effects, and spectacle - and both of those elements will come in handy in deep space.
 In Monsters, the titular beasts are relegated to the background, adding an extra layer of mood and tone to the story that is really about two people wandering the wilderness.
-This shows that he has the ability to get you emotionally invested in the people onscreen, without relying solely on special/visual effects to keep your attention.
+This shows that he has the ability to get you emotionally invested in the people onscreen, without relying solely on flash to keep your attention.
 While Star Wars has always been full of eye candy, it's the characters that stick.